Floobits/flukes/README.md

 #### <a name="Actions"></a>Actions
 A Flux Action is a public, (typically) static event emitter with a well defined interface.

 Evented code often relies on event emitters with callbacks.
 In practice, raw emitters are error prone.
 Binding to the incorrect event (mispelling the name) results in code that is never called, not an exception.
 Objects tend to come and go including both the emitter and handler.
-Finally, optionally binding and unbinding events is often necessary and results in intractable spaghetti code.
+Finally, optionally binding events is often necessary and results in intractable spaghetti code.

 ####*(Synchronous)* Actions
 ```javascript